 If a member prefers to have consistent payment amounts, then a fixed rate is likely the best option for them.
 However, if a member feels like they can handle potential fluctuations, they may want to go with a variable rate, which could result in lower payments if the rates remain low/stable.
 It really comes down to a personal choice.

-If you’re unsure which option is right for you, make an appointment with one of our friendly, professional Mortgage Specialists and we’ll help find a mortgage that works for you.
+If you’re unsure which option is right for you, make an appointment with one of our friendly, professional Financial Consultants or Mobile Mortgage Specialists, and we’ll help find a mortgage that works for you.

 Quick reference guide for Fixed or Variable Mortgage Rates: